zoltantoth0409/liferay-portal/README.markdown

 7. Agree to the terms and conditions, create a password, and configure a security question/answer.

-You're now ready to begin using Liferay Portal!
+You can now use Liferay Portal!

 For more detailed installation instructions, refer to the [system administrator guide](https://dev.liferay.com/discover/deployment) on the